Local drummer brings West African rhythms to the Roaring Fork Valley

 Playing in a West African drum ensemble demands athleticism.

-“You have traditional music that is played in a more relaxed style and it still requires athleticism because with the dance you’re playing big drums, sometimes with a big stick in one hand and a bell in the other that you’re dinging with a little rod,” Lehmann said.
+“You have traditional music that is played in a more relaxed style, and it still requires athleticism because with the dance you’re playing big drums, sometimes with a big stick in one hand and a bell in the other that you’re dinging with a little rod,” she said.
 “But you could be playing for dancers for over an hour at a really high speed.”

 She also learned how to repair drums.

-“When you play a lot of drums you break skins — you have either a goat skin or a cowskin — and they break and so you have to fix them if you want to play your drum still,” Lehmann said.
+“When you play a lot of drums you break skins — you have either a goat skin or a cowskin — and they breakn and so you have to fix them if you want to play your drum still,” she said.
 “I learned from watching people in Africa and (did) it since the beginning of our journey with other folks in my troops.”

 West African drumming has opened many doors for Lehmann.
 She’s participated in various performance ensembles, run drumming events as team building exercises for large corporations, and of course, repaired drums and taught across the United States and internationally.
 In 2017, she even traveled to Lebanon for two weeks and taught drum classes there.

-In 2018, Lehmann moved from Nasheville to Glenwood Springs.
+In 2018, she moved from Nashville to Glenwood Springs.
 She continues to teach local beginner and intermediate djembe classes and repair drums.

 She’s also a member of the Glenwood Springs-based group The Know Bodies Band and regularly performs around the valley.

-“Everybody’s such a good musician and we get along really well and it’s really fun to play because (Ryan Roberts) is our band leader and brought all the songs and gets the people and got us all together, but he’s really open to letting everybody be themselves,” Lehmann said.
-“Basically we just co-create all the songs together…not that many bands play all original music and I do feel really proud about that.
+“Everybody’s such a good musician, and we get along really well, and it’s really fun to play because (Ryan Roberts) is our band leader and brought all the songs and gets the people and got us all together, but he’s really open to letting everybody be themselves,” she said.
+“Basically, we just co-create all the songs together … not that many bands play all original music, and I do feel really proud about that.